venksrid001/cowrie/project-requirement.md

 ### 1.2 Scope

-The scope of the Supercharged Cowrie system will be fairly elementary.
+The scope of the Supercharged Cowrie project will be fairly elementary.
 The Client has stated they do not wish for a fully-fledged editor, with reliance on external libraries; but rather an editor that runs on basic script and can fulfill basic editing functionalities.
 These functionalities include typical commands taht come with simulating an operating system, for example: nano, pwd, mkdir, whoami etc.

 ### 1.3 Product Overview
 #### 1.3.1 Product Perspective